karandesaiii/Hottest-Trade-Stocks-On-Reddit-in-Realtime/README.md

-# Find & analyze popular stocks on reddit in real-time
+# Find popular stocks on reddit in real-time

 Helps the trader to pick stocks sooner, that is, when the stock's momentum is picking up.